 Will my cat eat a natural cat wormer?

-Many pet owners give it year round as maintenance to stop a recurrence.
+Many pet owners give it year round as maintenance.
 It makes sense to use prevention, rather than cure an infestation of worms in your cat.
 Keeping your yard free of poop will also help prevent your cat from picking up intestinal worms.

 Probiotics and the immune system